-where $f_i : [0,T] \x \Om \longrightarrow \R$ is a given (progressively measurable) reward function, $\mu^A$ is an atomless finite Borel measure on $[0,T]$.
+where $f_i : [0,T] \x \Om \longrightarrow \R$ is a given (progressively measurable) reward function, $\mu^A$ is a deterministic atomless finite Borel measure on $[0,T]$.
 Namely, the agent $i$ chooses an exit time $\tau_i$, before which she/he would receive a reward value with rate $f_i(t)$ (w.r.t. $\mu^A$), and at which she/he would receive the compensation $Y_{\tau_i}$.
-We assume that all agents stay in a risk-neutral context under $\P$, so that their optimization problems turn to be \eqref{eq:AgentPb}.
+We assume that all agents stay in a risk-neutral context under $\P$, so that their optimization problems turn out to be \eqref{eq:AgentPb}.

 The optimal stopping problem \eqref{eq:AgentPb} can be solved by the classical Snell envelop approach (see the recalling in Theorem \ref{thm:SnellEnv}).
 Namely, let us denote

 and by $S^i$ the Snell envelop of $G^i$, so that, for all $\tau \in \Tc$,